 Then, what do you do with the onesies?

-After completing the onesie display, donate the onesies to your local pregnancy help center!
-It’s a win- win for everyone!
+After completing the onesie display, either hang onto them for a future display, or donate the onesies to your local pregnancy help center.
+It’s a win-win for everyone!